 To help get away from depression, some people turn to age-old holistic treatments like Chinese medicine.
-“Chinese medicine like acupuncture, herbal treatments and massage are a popular way to help people unwind and revitalize.
-It can be of help with depression, anxiety, stressed out muscles, headaches, lack of sleep and unbearable pain; these things many of us are familiar with,” said John Kolenda, traditional acupuncturist and the Dean of the American College of Traditional Chinese Medicine.
+“Chinese medicine like acupuncture, herbal treatments, and massage is a popular way to help people unwind and revitalize.
+It can be of help with depression, anxiety, stressed out muscles, headaches, lack of sleep, and unbearable pain; these things many of us are familiar with,” said John Kolenda, a traditional acupuncturist and the Dean of the American College of Traditional Chinese Medicine.

 A study conducted at the University of Arizona examined the responses of 34 depressed women to acupuncture, generalized acupuncture without specific points, and no treatment at all.
 As a result, 43% experienced a reduction in their symptoms, compared with the 22% who received general acupuncture and 14% who received no treatment.
 After eight weeks, over 50% of the ladies who received a specific acupuncture style were found to be no longer depressed.